meyresearch/ML_bind/README.md

 Contains all the protein and ligand structure files used to set up systems for simulations.

 #### docs:
-Contains results that are applicable to all protein-ligand systems.
-If you are looking for results of a specific system, please visit the relevant folder in the 'production' directory.
+Contains results that are applicable to all protein-ligand systems (e.g. predicted vs. experimental binding affinity plots, ligand RMSD box-and-whisker plots, etc.).
+If you are looking for results of a specific system (e.g. protein-ligand interactions, ligand RMSD over time, etc.), please visit the relevant folder in the 'production' directory.

 #### productions:
 Contains folders corresponding to each protein-ligand simulation.
 Each folder contains files including: